 Scatter the seeds in lines and cover with a thin layer of soil.
 As the seedlings grow they will need to be thinned out.
-How much space a growing cauliflower requires depends on the variety, so check the instructions on the seed packet.
-In general small cauliflowers will require spacing to 6 inches, larger varieties will need up to 24 inches.
+How much space cauliflower requires depends on the variety, so check the instructions on the seed packet.
+In general small cauliflower will require spacing to 6 inches, larger varieties will need up to 24 inches.

 After sowing the seeds, water with a gentle spray.
 Anything stronger may wash the seeds away.

 Water the seedlings well an hour before transplanting.
-This prevents the plant from producing deformed or small heads.
+This prevents the plant from producing deformed or small head.

 After planting, water in well.